-By Diarra McCullen • May 31, 2017•Careers, Firms and the Private Sector, Other Career Issues, Law School, Choosing a Career and Landing a Job, Other Law School Issues, Issues, Balancing Private and Professional Life, •Mentoring and Networking, Women and Law in the Media, Other Issues, Features, Myths & Truths, First Women, Superwomen JDs and What You Can Learn From Them
+By Diarra Clemons • May 31, 2017•Careers, Firms and the Private Sector, Politics and Government, Other Career Issues, Law School, Choosing a Career and Landing a Job, Other Law School Issues, Issues, •Balancing Private and Professional Life, Mentoring and Networking, Women and Law in the Media, Other Issues, Features, Myths & Truths, First Women, Superwomen JDs and What You Can Learn From Them

-She is currently a Legal Journalist for Ms. JD, Novelist of the novel memoir series, "Roses are Blue" and Vantage marketing and advervitising blogger.
-She is a military wife, enjoys painting, reading, writing and exploring new cultures.
+She is currently a Legal Journalist for Ms. JD, Novelist of the novel memoir series, "Roses are Blue" and Vantage marketing and advertising blogger.
+She enjoys painting, reading, writing and exploring new cultures.
 Thank you for reading!

 LinkedIn, FaceBook, Instagram and Twitter are all synonymous with building a social media icon or brand in todays fast changing Internet society.
 People look to the Internet everyday to learn about media outlets cycling real time news stories, legal decisions, memoranda, and stories of growth as shown in LinkedIn.
 People often can while away the hours each day browsing the Internet for local news stories or filler information for their legal research especially in law school or law firms.
 While Lexis Nexis and WestLaw are primary legal research tools, they can’t be used to grow business brands as of yet.
 This makes JDs and Attorneys turn to social media to get the word out about their activities and business drive through the years after graduating from law school.